-The second hypothesis, that there is a relationship between attitude certainty and message valence, is supported, because the results show that attitude certainty increases over time for the positive and negative messages group.
+The null hypothesis, that there is no relationship between attitude certainty and message valence, can be rejected, because the results show that attitude certainty increases over time for the positive and negative messages group.
 Attitude certainty remained steadily high for the positive message group.
 The level of elaboration finding from the first experiment was not replicated in the second experiment, because both message valence groups displayed a moderate level of elaboration.
 Attitudes also did not significantly change over time.
 This conclusion supports the conjecture of different types of processing occurring over time for different message valence groups.